-The argument went on for about a half hour.
-Then Sita gave up.
+The argument went on for about one half hour.
+Then, Sita gave up.
 Not because she believed him, but she was no match for him in debates.
-Sitapati however was content.
+Sitapati, however, was content.
 In his mind, he did not do anything wrong.
-Gayatri poured her heart out in the letter.
-He felt bad for her and so he put his arm around her shoulder just to comfort her.
+Gayatri had poured her heart out on that day.
+He felt bad for her, and so, he put his arm around her shoulder just to comfort her.
 What else could he do?
-That was the way he has always been, ever since he was a kid.
+That was the way he had always been, ever since he was a kid.
 Any time somebody was hurt his heart cried for that person.
-That was one thing he could never nderstand–what is wrong if one person embraces another?
-It certainly did not mean that he had broken his vows to his wife anymore than it broke Gayatri’s vows to her husband.
-Certainly there is no reason for raising hullabaloo about it.
+That was one thing he could never understand–what is wrong if one person embraces another?
+It certainly did not mean that he had broken his vows to his wife any more than it broke Gayatri’s vows to her husband.
+Certainly, there is no reason for raising hullabaloo about it.

 Sita thought there would be no more secrets after her confrontation.
 She was wrong.
-That night she heard him take a phone-call from India.
+That night she heard him talking on the phone with somebody in India.
 She expected him to tell her about it the next day.
 It did not happen.
-Once again she was confused.
-Why would one make a phone call from half way across the world in the middle of the night if it were not an emergency?
+Once again, she was confused.
+Why would one make a phone call from half way across the world in the middle of the night if it was not an emergency?
 She decided to let go of it.

 The following day Sitapati left for a conference in Philadelphia.
 That afternoon a telegram came in the mail.
-“The boy got admission in our college,” it said.
-That was also from the same Gayatri.
-This started getting very annoying for Sita.
-Somebody’s boy was admitted in some college?
+“The boy got admission in the college here,” it said.
+That was from the same Gayatri.
+Life was getting hard for her.
+Somebody’s boy was admitted in some college.
 Does that call for a telegram?
 Or, is it possible that the boy is not “somebody’s boy”?
 Sita felt sick in her stomach again.
-Her husband apparently was hiding something from her.
+Her husband, apparently, was hiding something from her.
 What was it?
 And why?
-At this point she was certain of only one thing–she could not rest until she knew the whole truth.
+At this point, she was certain of only one thing–she could not rest until she knew the whole truth.
 Maybe that was needed to understand him, maybe for her own satisfaction.
 She had to know the whole truth and nothing but truth.
 There was no point in asking him, either.
-In the past 15 days he never gave her straight answers.
-He was beating around the bush smoothly, kindly, arrogantly, snootily, angrily… He was shutting her up every which way but did not come clean.
+In the past 15 days he never gave her any straight answers.
+He was beating around the bush smoothly, kindly, arrogantly, snootily, angrily… He was shutting her up every which way but would not come clean.

 Sitapati did his usual routine.
 “I hate lying,” he said.
 “It hurts to think that you don’t believe me,” he said.
 “What about my reputation,” he said.
 “Hell with it,” Sita told herself.

 Something occurred to Sita.
-She got up with a jolt and went to the basement and looked around.
+She got up with a jolt, went into the basement and looked around.
 It did not take even 5 minutes.
 There were letters, pictures of two women, and a phone number scribbled on a piece of paper.
 Sita threw herself down in a chair with the letters in her hand.
-The letters were written by not one woman, not two but three women.
+The letters were written by not one woman, not two, but three women.

-“I wish I could come there and live with you…”
+“I wish I could come there and be with you…”

 “Next time you come, you must stay only with me…”